 The founding ministers designed National Divine Spiritual to be an spiritual educational training center as well as a place of worship.
 The association every Tuesday evening offered courses on Spiritual Development, which a is promotes the enhancement of the spiritual gifts.
 In return, the students edified the church with their spiritual gifts by serving their fellowman.
 During the time of segregation and oppression due to white supremacy, National Divine afford minorities religious opportunities.
 This was made possible by the spiritual practices of Spiritualism and the Christian worship experiences.

 The association expanded to have churches in Macon, Columbus, and Athens Georgia, as one church in Virginia.
 National Divine annually produced a play on Good Friday “Just to Behold His Face”.
 The association also created a international traveling ministry during the 1960’s-1979 where they traveled to broaden their minds and to seek to support other Spiritual churches and schools especially in South America, Cuba, the Bahamas, and the West Indies.

 In recognition of Bishop O’Neal’s outstanding religious and civic leadership, Atlanta Mayor Maynard Jackson proclaimed December 10, 1978 as “Hiram O’Neal Day”.
 On June 14, 1980 Bishop Hiram O’Neal made his transition and his wife (Evangelist Pauline Ealy O’Neal) succeeded him as took the responsibility as pastor and directress until her spiritual transition on November 14, 1986.

-On December 1st, 1986, Reverend Bobby L. Graham, Sr., assisted Pastor of Reverend Pauline O’Neal, was elevated to serve as Pastor.
+On December 1, 1986 Reverend Bobby L. Graham, Sr. (assisted Pastor of Reverend Pauline O’Neal), was elevated to serve as pastor.
 Reverend Bobby L. Graham, Sr. served as our leader for 24 years.
 Under his leadership several advancements were done.